rdbartram/dftaiblog/src/posts/azure/azure-functions-cool-jazz.md

 layout: post
 lang: en
 author: rdbartram
-title: "Azure Functions: How Cool Is This Jazz!"
+title: 'Azure Functions: How Cool Is This Jazz!'
 description: A practical demonstration of Azure Functions with PowerShell and C#.
 API webhooks, Messaging Queues, Cosmic DB.
 Code as a Service is here.
 excerpt: A practical demonstration of Azure Functions with PowerShell and C#.
 API webhooks, Messaging Queues, Cosmic DB.
 Code as a Service is here.
 cover: false